fruniia/parking_three/README.md

    flutter pub get
    ```
 2. **Run the mobile app**
-   Run the app on your Android
+   Run the app with Android
    ```bash
    flutter run
    ```